 I feel that children need every opportunity for enrichment and education, after all, they too, will vote one day.

-Lastly, I don’t support religious practices in schools unless you as a parent have sought out that religious school.
-Christians don’t want their children taught Judaism, Muslims don’t want their children taught Buddhism and Baptists don’t want their children taught Catholicism.
-Religion should be left up to families and practiced at home and church, not schools.
+Lastly, I don’t support religious practices in public schools.
+Religion should be left up to families and practiced at home and church, not in schools.